Royal College of General Practitioners: Prizes and awards

-The RCGP provides over 20 academic and monetary awards for people at different stages of their career.
-The awards are administered by an Awards Committee chaired by the President, and are usually presented at the college's two general meetings.
-The college also offers a number of International Travel Scholarships, and some regional faculties run their own awards.
+The RCGP provides more than 20 academic and monetary awards for people at different stages of their career.
+The awards are administered by an awards committee chaired by the president, and are usually presented at the college's two general meetings.
+The college also offers a number of international travel scholarships, and some regional faculties run their own awards.
 The college's highest award is the Honorary Fellowship, awarded to doctors and non-doctors from the UK and overseas for outstanding work towards the objectives of the college.

 College history and headquarters

 Co-founders of the college include Fraser Rose, John Hunt and George Abercrombie and others who joined the steering committee in 1951.
 The college began in November 1952 in response to growing physical, administrative and financial pressures that demoralised GPs and undermined standards of patient care.
 GPs now had to provide free primary care throughout the community and act as 'gatekeepers' with responsibility for referring patients to specialist consultants in NHS hospitals.

 The formation of the college received widespread support throughout the medical press and individual GPs.
 In January 1953 'Foundation Membership' was made available to established GPs who satisfied defined criteria, and within six weeks 1,655 doctors had joined.
 One of the first presidents of the RCGP was William Pickles.
 He spoke out in favour of the foundation of the NHS and was held in high regard worldwide for his work in epidemiology.
+The first honorary registrar was New Zealand doctor Sylvia Chapman.

 The college's coat of arms and inscription Cum Scientia Caritas were designed by Perry Harrison, a founder member of the college.
 The college received the letters patent for its Arms in 1961.
 The elements represent historical context and themes relevant to general medical practice: